‘TWELVE STORIES OF RUSSIA’ by A. J. Perry: A Review, I Guess

 By STACEY MAZUR

-A. J. Perry’s twelve stories are ‘told’ on paper in a diary-confession fashion, saturated with author’s hilarious comical observations and anecdotes, steeped further with his broad cultural views and manifold philosophical perspectives.
+A. J. Perry’s twelve stories are ‘told’ on paper in a diary-confession fashion, saturated with those witty and hilarious, comical observations of his, along with the broad cultural views of the author, too steeped in humor— and his many philosophical perspectives on life.

 Through the eyes of a foreigner, a dialogue between cultures is provided, illustrating the manifold stereotypes about the American and Russian cultures alike—in a manner so humorous—that makes the reader (no matter how serious) smile involuntarily.

-Following a man from ‘there’ in search for changes ‘here’, a modern (Russian) reader can re-discover the harsh life of the 1990s for themselves, presented in somewhat comical yet deeply-observational way.
+Following a man from ‘there’ in search for change ‘here’, a modern (Russian) reader will re-discover the harsh life of the 1990s for him/herself, presented in a somewhat comical yet deeply-observational way.

 The characters are typically Russian and naive, with stereotypical Russian names: several Olgas, Tanyas, Vadim and Boris — James’ best friends.